netgen-layouts/layouts-docs/reference/view_types/layout_type_view.rst

 ``layout_type_view``
 ====================

-Sometimes, in Block Manager app, it is needed to render an empty template for a layout type, for example in the interface for changing the layout type of a layout.
+Sometimes, in layout editing app, it is needed to render an empty template for a layout type, for example in the interface for changing the layout type of a layout.
 This view is used to render layout types.
 It renders objects of ``Netgen\BlockManager\Layout\Type\LayoutTypeInterface`` type.